-The budget includes \$12.6 million of supply costs in the General Fund.
+The budget includes \$12.7 million of supply costs in the General Fund.
 This category includes energy costs, maintenance supplies, instructional materials for schools, and operational supplies for the central office.
-There is an increase in the supply budget this year of \$689,827 that is primarily from increased per pupil allocations due to enrollment growth and the addition of the new high school.
+There is an increase in the supply budget this year of \$88,492 that is primarily from increased per pupil allocations due to enrollment growth.